|Top Previous Next|

 PerfectTablePlan will do an automatic seat assignment if you select File>Auto Assign Seats or the equivalent Main tool bar button.

 It does this by assigning a score to each plan and using a genetic algorithm to try to find the highest scoring plan.
-The higher the score, the better the seating fulfils the proximities you have defined.

 Note Guests who have been locked by you will not be (re)assigned by the automatic assignment.